Introduction to Java Developer Interview Questions And Answer

 Let us now have a look at the advanced Interview Questions.

-5.Explain the use of ‘this’ keyword in java
+5.Explain the use of the ‘this’ keyword in java

-The ‘this’ keyword is widely observed in all java codes and scripts, and it, in fact, is a reference variable which is used by programmers to refer to the current object in use.
+The ‘this’ keyword is widely observed in all java codes and scripts, and it, in fact, is a reference variable that programmers use to refer to the current object in use.
 The method of the current class can be suitable invoked using the ‘this’ keyword.
-The java compiler implicitly adds the keyword to the method, if you do not specify the same.
+The java compiler implicitly adds the keyword to the method if you do not specify the same.

 6. Explain what pointers are and elaborate if they can be used in java?

-Pointers are a special class of variables which are available in a lot of programming constructs such as C++.
-These are used to reference a particular position in the memory and this is coming off as a very powerful way of explicit memory allocation, management, and traversing amounts memory units.
+Pointers are a special class of variables that are available in a lot of programming constructs such as C++.
+These are used to reference a particular position in the memory, and this is coming off as a very powerful way of explicit memory allocation, management, and traversing amounts memory units.

 7. Explain the concept of object cloning and how is this used in java?

-This is the advanced Java Developer Interview Questions asked in an interview.
-There are times when one needs to use the exact copy of an object for a specific purpose, without changing the actual object in any way.
+These are the advanced Java Developer Interview Questions asked in an interview.
+There are times when one needs to use the exact copy of an object for a specific purpose without changing the actual object in any way.
 The option, in this case, is to create another similar object, which will require a greater amount of memory to be expensed, and this is where the construct of object cloning provided by java comes to prove beneficial.

-The clone() methods of the object class implement the concept of object cloning but require the implementation of the java.lang.A cloneable interface of the object class whose clone you are trying to create.
+The clone() methods of the object class implement object cloning and require the implementation of the java.lang.A cloneable interface of the object class whose clone you are trying to create.
 Devoid of this, a CloneNotSupportedException is generated by the clone() method of the class.

-This has been a guide to List Of Java Developer Interview Questions and answers so that the candidate can crackdown these Java Developer Interview Questions easily.
-You may also look at the following articles to learn more
+This has been a guide to a List Of Java Developer Interview Questions and answers so that the candidate can crackdown these Java Developer Interview Questions easily.
+You may also look at the following articles to learn more.